Exploiting Completeness Perception with Diffusion Transformer for Unified 3D MRI Synthesis: Experiments and Results

-\textbf{Quantitative Results.} We compare our method against six recent SOTA models for 3D brain and cardiac MRI synthesis, including three GAN-based approaches~\cite{8859286, 10081095, 10209227} and three advanced diffusion model-based methods~\cite{Rombach_2022_CVPR, Zhang_2023_ICCV, 10444695}.
-We report results by reimplementing all baselines from scratch under identical experimental settings to ensure fair comparisons.
-Performance is evaluated using three metrics: Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM), and Fréchet Inception Distance (FID)~\cite{NIPS2017_8a1d6947} that uses Inception-V3~\cite{Szegedy_2016_CVPR} as the feature extractor.
-Quantitative results on the three datasets are presented in Tables~\ref{Table1} and ~\ref{Table2}, where the second row indicates the number of missing modalities or slices $c$, respectively.
-The results show that CoPeDiT consistently outperforms all baselines across all missing configurations in both synthesis tasks, showcasing superior generalizability.
-Notably, the performance gains are more pronounced in scenarios with a larger number of missing modalities/slices, highlighting the robustness of our completeness-aware prompts in handling complex missing cases.
-Besides, CoPeDiT achieves significantly lower FID, indicating that the generated MRIs are more anatomically coherent and texture-preserving, with feature distributions that are closer to real clinical data, thus enhancing perceptual realism and diagnostic plausibility.
+\textbf{Quantitative Results.} Quantitative results on the three datasets are presented in Tables~\ref{tab_BraTS},~\ref{tab_IXI} and~\ref{tab_UKBB}, respectively.
+CoPeDiT consistently outperforms all baselines across all missing configurations in both synthesis tasks.
+Notably, these performance gains widen in scenarios with a higher number of missing modalities or slices, such as maintaining a high 27.91 PSNR even with three missing modalities.
+This highlights the robustness of our completeness-aware prompts in complex cases.
+Moreover, CoPeDiT achieves substantially lower FID and FVD scores (e.g., an FVD of 490.57 for 24 missing cardiac slices ).
+This indicates that the generated MRIs are not only anatomically coherent and texture-preserving, but exhibit superior 3D spatial consistency and structural continuity, enhancing perceptual realism and diagnostic plausibility.

-\textbf{Qualitative Results.} As depicted in Fig.~\ref{Visual} and~\ref{Visual_UKBB}, our model generates synthetic MRIs that exhibit the highest visual similarity to the ground truth images, particularly in accurately capturing tumor regions.
+\textbf{Qualitative Results.} As depicted in Figs.~\ref{Visual} and~\ref{Visual_UKBB}, our model generates synthetic MRIs that exhibit the highest visual similarity to the ground truth images, particularly in accurately capturing tumor regions.
 Our CoPeDiT excels at preserving subtle textural details and modeling complex anatomical structures within brain tissues, justifying our motivation that incorporating completeness perception leads to improved anatomical consistency and realism.